• Facebook

 This Instant Pot pork adobo recipe has the same irresistible flavors that make Instant Pot chicken adobo so good.
 Vinegar, soy sauce and brown sugar flavor the meat and then turn into a sauce that's salty, sweet and tangy.

 Instant Pot pork adobo is often served with rice, to soak up the flavorful sauce.
-You can also serve it over polenta, egg noodles or barley.
+You can also serve it over baked polenta, Instant Pot egg noodles or easy Instant Pot barley.
 I've also been known to shred the pork into corn tortillas for tacos!

 Why You Should Make This Recipe